Climbing Black Combe

 About the walk

 Black Combe truly dominates this quiet corner of the Lake District.
-Its steep slopes rise to a domed summit (1968ft/600m) that often wears a woolly cap of cloud.
+Its steep slopes rise to a domed summit (1,968ft/600m) that often wears a woolly cap of cloud.
 Moist air rising from the Irish Sea has to cross Black Combe before reaching the higher fells, so tends to leave a puffy cloud tethered to the summit as water vapour starts to condense.
-Bear this in mind when attempting the climb; the whole idea is to enjoy the view from Lakeland's last fell and cloud cover will confound the plan.
-Also bear in mind that this is one of the higher and more remote walks in the book.
+Bear this in mind when attempting the climb; the whole idea is to enjoy the view from Lakeland’s last fell and cloud cover will confound the plan.
+Also bear in mind that this is one of the higher and more remote walks in this book.
 Black Combe is not a place to be caught out in foul weather.

 Walk directions